Publication of scientific articles

-Finally, it is recommended to use figures rounded up one decimal place (both in text and in tables).
+Finally, it is recommended that figures be rounded to one decimal place (in both text and tables).

-Foreign words should always be indicated in italics, especially if they have not yet entered into common Italian use.
-If you decide to use a foreign term, it is good to remember that you never decline (e.g. computer and not computers).
-An Italian translation of the term used in English is always appreciated.
+Foreign words should always be indicated in italics, especially if they have not yet entered into common use in the Italian language.
+If you decide to use a foreign term, you should never use a declension of it (e.g. “i computer” and not “i computers“).
+An Italian translation of the term used in English is always welcome.

 Microsoft word (DOC, DOCX)

 Articles submitted for publication in the journal NSC Nursing should be sent by e-mail to the Scientific Committee address:

 All manuscripts conforming to editorial standards are generally assigned to two or more reviewers, who assess the methodological quality of the work and any proposals for changes to be made by the authors.
 In his or her evaluation, the reviewer will consider: adherence to editorial standards and the methodological quality of the manuscript.

 The Scientific Committee, based on the reviewers’ feedback, will decide whether the work can be accepted, be considered acceptable after revisions and modifications (giving reasons) or be rejected (giving reasons).
 The reviewers’ assessment will be communicated within 15-30 days to the address provided by the author in the submission phase.
 The manuscript, if accepted, will be published online on the NSC Nursing website, generally within 30 working days.